Marina Orlova (YouTuber): Hot for Words website

 Orlova was reported as having become an advocate of GoDaddy in August 2009.

 After having gone silent on her channel for many years, she posted videos on YouTube in 2021 (since deleted) suggesting she suffers from mental health issues and was in and out of hospital because of the situation.

+Family

+Orlova posted a video to her instagram account in 2024, mentioning she has a five year old daughter.